Our Verdict

 Ingredients Analysis

-The first ingredient is deboned turkey.
+The first ingredient is turkey.
 Turkey is considered “the clean combination of flesh and skin… derived from the parts or whole carcasses of turkey”.
 1

 Turkey is naturally rich in the 11 essential amino acids required by a cat to sustain life.

-The second ingredient is chicken broth.
+The second ingredient is poultry broth.
 Broths are of only modest nutritional value.
 Yet because they add both flavor and moisture to a cat food, they are a common component in many wet products.

-The seventh ingredient is calcium carbonate, likely used here as a dietary mineral supplement.
+After natural flavor, we find calcium carbonate, likely used here as a dietary mineral supplement.

 From here the list goes on to include a number of other items.
 But to be realistic, ingredients located this far down the list (other than nutritional supplements) are not likely to affect the overall rating of the product.